openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 startAbilityForResult(want: Want, callback: AsyncCallback&lt;AbilityResult&gt;): void

 Starts an ability.
 This API uses an asynchronous callback to return the result when the ability is terminated.
 The following situations may be possible for a started ability:
- - Normally, you can call [terminateSelfWithResult](../apis/#uiabilitycontextterminateselfwithresult) to terminate the ability.
+ - Normally, you can call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the ability.
 The result is returned to the caller.
  - If an exception occurs, for example, the ability is killed, an error message, in which **resultCode** is **-1**, is returned to the caller.
- - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](../apis/#uiabilitycontextterminateselfwithresult) to terminate the ability, the normal result is returned to the last caller, and an error message, in which **resultCode** is **-1**, is returned to others.
+ - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the ability, the normal result is returned to the last caller, and an error message, in which **resultCode** is **-1**, is returned to others.

-Observe the following when using this API:
+> **NOTE**
- - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
+>
- - If **exported** of the target ability is **false** in cross-application scenarios, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
+> For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).

- - For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).
+**Atomic service API**: This API can be used in atomic services since API version 11.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core